krishna-suwal/link-memory-extension/README.md

 ### About

-This extension uses svelte for rendering UI.
-You can use this extension to save tabs/links instead of keeping them open.
+Save your tabs with this extension instead of leaving them open and letting them slow down your computer.

 1. When you click on the extension icon, a popup will appear.
-And you can add/save your active tabs.
+There you can save your open tabs.
-2. To add current open tab there is a button at the bottom.
+2. To save currently active tab, there is a button at the bottom named "Save Current Tab".
-3. To add other active tabs, it will listed at the bottom and you just need to click on the plus icon.
-The saved tabs/links will be listed at the top.
+3. To save other open tabs, go to "Open Tabs" tab.
+Hover on the item you want to save and click on the plus icon.
-4. You can open one of them in a new tab, copy the link or delete it.
+4. After saving your tabs, you can open them in a new tab, copy link or delete them.
-5. You can recover the deleted tabs by clicking on the restore icon at the top right corner.
+5. You can recover the deleted items by clicking on the restore icon at the top right corner.
-6. To clear the trash, just press "Clear Trash" button 4 times.
+6. To clear the trash, click on "Clear Trash" button.

 ### Development